SEO Optimization

 Auditing SEO Health

-After building your site, run the SEO audit command to check for issues:
+After building your site, you can audit the generated output to verify that all SEO features are in place.
+Run the SEO audit command to check for issues:

 Terminal